 - 5.1.
 Ofgem assesses overall financial performance of network operators using a measure called Return on Regulatory Equity (RoRE).
 RoRE performance is compared to the cost of equity allowed at the start of the price control.
 It is a key financial and regulatory performance measure used by Ofgem to assess overall financial performance of network operators against the price control settlement. - 5.2.
-WPD was allowed a 6.4% cost of equity as part of its fast track settlement.
+WPD was allowed a 6.4% cost of equity as part of its Fast Track settlement.
 Drivers of RoRE include performance under the Totex Incentive Mechanism (TIM) and performance against output incentives.
 Totex underspends and incentive rewards increase network operators' returns, while overspends and incentive penalties decrease returns. - 5.3.
-Figure SA-02.36 below presents a provisional view of RIIO-ED1 to date RoRE, using 65% notional gearing, based on six years of actual data under RIIO-ED1.
+Figure SA-04.37 below presents WPD's RIIO-ED1 to date RoRE, using 65% notional gearing, based on six years of actual data under RIIO-ED1.